eProsima/Integration-Service-docs/docs/user_manual/is_core.rst

 .. image:: images/is_core.png

-According the diagram depicted above, the *Integration Service Core* executes the following steps:
+According to the diagram depicted above, the *Integration Service Core* executes the following steps:

 #. **Parse** the *YAML* configuration file.
 This file must contain everything needed to successfully
    launch an *Integration Service* instance.